cdktf/cdktf-provider-kubernetes-go/kubernetes/README.md

 # Terraform CDK kubernetes Provider ~> 2.0

-This repo builds and publishes the Terraform kubernetes Provider bindings for [cdktf](https://cdk.tf).
+This repo builds and publishes the Terraform kubernetes Provider bindings for [CDK for Terraform](https://cdk.tf).

 ## Available Packages